cockroachlabs-field/cockroachdb-remote-client/README.md

 # CockroachDB Remote Client
 Docker image used to perform simple tasks against a CockroachDB cluster then disappear.
 For example, this can be useful for creating a database or setting configuration parameters, especially when used in Kubernetes or Docker Compose.
-The following `docker-compose.yml` snippet highlights how it may be used:
+The following `docker-compose.yml` snippet highlights how it may be used, specifically the `crdb-init` service.

 ```yaml
 services: